Washington foster care and adoption guidelines

 Training requirements

-In Washington State, in order to adopt a child from foster care or provide foster care, you must complete an orientation and a pre-service training course called Core Training.
+In Washington state, in order to adopt a child from foster care or become a foster home, you must complete a 24 hour pre-service training course called Caregiver Core Training.
+A current First Aid/CPR course and a Blood-Borne Pathogens class are also required.

-The classes are offered in locations throughout the state and cover a variety of topics having to do with the needs of children in the foster care system.
+The Caregiver Core Training is offered online only and covers a variety of topics having to do with the needs of children in the foster care system.
+A certificate of completion is awarded at the end which is used to show the family has successfully completed the training.

 Adoption information

 Children of all ages and descriptions need families to come forward and adopt them.
 In adoption, children join your family permanently.
-To meet this need, we are looking at all kinds of families.
-What is most important to these children is to be placed with a family who will nurture them, who will advocate for them, and who will not give up on them.
+To meet this need, we are looking for all kinds of families, especially those interested in youth aged 10+ or children with high special needs.
+What is most important for these children is to be placed with a family who will nurture them, who will advocate for them, and who will not give up on them.

 Who can adopt?
 You can be single, married, or in a committed relationship.
 You can own your own home or rent.
 You can have parented before or be new to parenting.
 You don’t have to have a large income.
 Families are sought on the basis of their ability to successfully parent a child and not on their race, ethnicity, culture, income, age, marital status, religion, appearance, or lifestyle.